-Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.
+Unique, exotic, and fascinating adjectives can be used to describe bat flowers.

 The name already says it all; this flower shape resembles a bat with its spreading wings.